iov-one/docs/docs/weave/tutorial/11-cron.md

 Instead, the signature check step is bypassed and desired conditions are set in the context when processing given scheduled message.

-Absence of signature could be security hole if a developer implements the CRON feature poorly.
+The absence of a signature could be a security hole if a developer implements the CRON feature poorly.
 Happily, only code can schedule a CRON task and decide on conditions, so this should never be an issue.